40 of the best patios for outdoor dining in Nashville

 Curry Boys BBQ, 1304 McGavock Pk.

-When you see the pink house in Riverside, you’ve found the right spot.
-The covered back patio featuring paper lanterns and a minimalist vibe is partially enclosed and open as weather permits.
+When you see the pink house in Riverside Village, you’ve found the right spot.
+The covered back patio is partially enclosed and decorated with paper lanterns above the tables.

 This two-story sports bar offers an upstairs deck and patio.
 Don’t worry, there are TVs outside to watch the big game.